 Sound & Light Show at the Pyramids

 Using the sphinx as the narrator of Egypt’s ancient history and the pyramids as a backdrop, the show is carried out in English, French, Arabic, Spanish, Italian, Japanese and Russian and plays three times a night, in three different languages.
 Call beforehand to check the time of the performance you would like to attend; private viewing times can also be arranged.
-It's kind of cheesy but worth seeing if you have the time.
+It's kind of cheesy to be honest but you might like it if you're into its 1980s/1990s vibe.

-This place is great if you have kids.
+This place is great if you have kids, kind of touristy and inauthentic if you don't.
 Just outside of Cairo’s city center along the banks of the Nile, visitors can sail aboard barges down a network of canals to view recreations of Ancient Egyptian times.
 With a group of actors, accurate reproductions of buildings, clothing and lifestyle, the age of the Pharaohs is (kinda) brought to life.

 If you’re into the kitsch, then be sure to take a picture there before you leave, dressed as a pharaoh!
 You can also tour the Dr. Ragab Papyrus Museum, the largest floating museum in the world where you can see firsthand the ancient Egyptian art of papyrus paper-making.